 text from Frank Ford's FRETS.COM

-one font, with a bit of my commentary
+Illustrated Glossary, with a bit of my commentary (in brown) farther down.

 Here's a piece of spruce: